Charles Theodore, Elector of Bavaria: Marriages and children

 On 17 January 1742, in Mannheim, he married Elisabeth Auguste, daughter of Count Palatine Joseph Charles of Sulzbach and his consort Countess Palatine Elizabeth Augusta Sophie of Neuburg.
 There was one child of this marriage who died in infancy, Francis Louis Joseph (28 – 29 June 1761).

 On 15 February 1795, in Innsbruck, he married Archduchess Maria Leopoldine of Austria-Este.
 There were no children of this marriage.

 Illegitimate children

-From his liaison with the actress Françoise Després-Verneuil, later Countess von Parkstein (died 1765):
+From his liaison with the actress Françoise Després-Verneuil, later Countess von Parkstein (d.
+1765):